telerik/blazor-docs/components/grid/editing/popup.md

 ## Customization

-The Grid exposes various options for customizing the edit popup and its form.
-You can define your desired configuration in the `GridPopupEditSettings` and `GridPopupEditFormSettings` tags under the `GridSettings` tag.
+The Grid exposes options to customize the edit popup and its form.
+Define the desired configuration in the `GridPopupEditSettings` and `GridPopupEditFormSettings` tags under the `GridSettings` tag.

 ### Popup Customization